cheshireoctopus/course_mgmt/README.md

 To boot webpack for bundling/watching of frontend assets, run `npm run bundle` at `course_mgmt/front_end/` root.
 This will bundle JavaScript and CSS assets into `course_mgmt/front_end/public/js/build/bundle.js`.

-Documenation is located on [Gitbook](https://cheshireoctopus.gitbooks.io/course_mgmt/content/) or on [GitHub](docs/.SUMMARY.md).
+Documenation is located on [Gitbook](https://cheshireoctopus.gitbooks.io/course_mgmt/content/) or on [GitHub](docs/SUMMARY.md).
-You may also run it locally using the Gitbok cli.
+You may also run it locally using the Gitbook cli.
 From project root:

 1. npm install gitbook-cli -g
 2. gitbook serve